 You will be instructed to drink plenty of fluids and empty your bladder often for 24 to 48 hours after the scan.
 This will help flush the remaining tracer from your body.

 The IV site will be checked for any signs of redness or swelling.
-If you notice any pain, redness, and/or swelling at the IV site after you go home, you should tell your doctor as this may be a sign of infection or other type of reaction.
+If you notice any pain, redness, and/or swelling at the IV site after you go home, you should tell your healthcare provider as this may be a sign of infection or other type of reaction.

 You should not have any other radionuclide procedures for the next 24 to 48 hours after your bone scan.

-You may go back to your usual diet and activities, unless your doctor tells you differently.
+You may go back to your usual diet and activities, unless your healthcare provider tells you differently.

 Your Family's Health